Could T205 be Better Long-Term Investment than T206?

 One of the biggest changes from T206 to T205 was the size of the set.
 Instead of being printed over three-years, T205 was a one-year issue and, at 208 base cards, less than half the size of the 520-card T206 release.

 So what’s the better investment over the long-term?
 I’m not inclined to say it’s T205, definitively.
 But T205 has several things working in its favor that at least raise some eyebrows.

 The most glaring is its rarity compared to T206.
+We know that rarity is only one part of a card’s value but it’s worth discussing here.
 While PSA has graded more than 220,000 T206 cards, it has graded only a little more than 35,000 T205s to date.
 The PSA population reports can’t be the only barometer used to determine actual rarity but it’s a usually a pretty good indicator.
 And based on that, there is only about one T205 card for every six T206 cards.

 Another thing (and sort of along those lines) that makes the set a potentially good investment is its numerous short prints.
 Those cards are getting more and more recognition as being rare.

 The Magie T206 error card has, at the time of this writing, been graded 123 times by PSA.
 The Joss SP card in the T205 set has been graded only 114.
 Now, we can’t look at all shortprints in the T205 set and compare them to the Magie because many of the lesser players are far less likely to be graded.
 However, looking at the shortprints of Hall of Famers, we see a similar situation.
 The Roger Bresnahan open mouth variation, Eddie Collins open mouth variation, and Bobby Wallace no cap variations (both of them – one has a typo on the back) all have been graded less or about the same as the Magie.